Weird and wonderful Australian road rules

 Every year, Aussies seize the chance to visit family, go on holidays and take day trips over the Easter weekend.
 However, these joyful activities mean busier roads and unfortunately, a sobering road toll.
-More than 75% of Australians believe the roads are more dangerous during the Easter period.
-So as the long weekend approaches, there has never been a more important time to know your road rules, especially if you’re venturing beyond your home state.
+So, as the long weekend approaches, there has never been a more important time to know your road rules, especially if you’re venturing beyond your home state.

 In another unique Victorian turning law, Melbourne’s notorious ‘hook turn’ permits cars to turn right from the left lane of signed inner city roads in order to safely traverse the tram tracks.

 Perhaps Australia’s most specific road rule belongs to New South Wales where it's illegal for drivers to splash mud on commuters waiting for a bus.
 The law is silent on splashing ordinary pedestrians or those waiting for a train, but we strongly suggest you avoid these anti-social acts as well!